mehkanik/C39/_posts/2022-07-14-placeholder3.md

 ---
 layout: post
-title: puh puh placeholderrrrrr
+title: Placehold Tres
 permalink: placeholder3
 ---

 Free me from the

 Untenable lifestyle of

 Growing productive during the night

 Acrostic poems are lame, right?